 However, the most significant concern is the availability of test methods for industry to comply and for authorities to enforce the maximum concentration limits, determined for each substances (or group of substances).
 Lack of harmonised, validated and internationally recognised test methods has been a great burden of the article-related obligations under REACH.

 As the fast-tracking will allow the Commission to increase the scope of substances to measure in articles quickly and significantly, the demand for analytical methods to keep up will be immense.
-Consumer textiles is only the first category of consumer articles the EC is planning to use article 68 (2) to fast-track restrictions, so other article categories might face similar questions.
+Consumer textiles is only the first category of consumer articles the EC is planning to use article 68 (2) to fast-track chemical restrictions in textiles, so other article categories might face similar questions.

 When approving the draft regulation, member states also endorsed action by the Commission to protect consumers’ health against chemicals known to cause cancer and reproductive health problems, in a vote to ban the use of these hazardous chemicals in clothing, textiles and footwear.3

-Anthesis’ Thoughts on the REACH Restrictions for Clothing
+Anthesis’ Thoughts on the REACH Chemical Restrictions in Textiles

 To create a workable Regulation, it is crucial to set realistic and enforceable concentration limits, both for industry and for authorities, but it is also important for industry to keep looking for alternatives and eliminate hazardous substances where possible whether or not they are restricted via a regulation.